Using triggers to find hidden treasures

 Ready or not, we are dying into the arms of total acceptance.
 And we are falling in love with Life again, beckoned by total trust.

-When we notice a form is near the end of its life cycle, the most humane response is to allow it to die.
-Why prolong the march to towards death?
+When we notice a form is near the end of its lifecycle, the most humane response is to allow it to die.
+Why prolong the march towards death?
 By doing so, we’re only blocking the entrance of new life.

 On my drive home yesterday, I was reflecting on the human ecosystem.
 I wondered about what it means to have a healthy environment that supports the flourishing of organic humans.
 It’s up to us to create that.
 We can all provide nutrients or leak toxic garbage into our surroundings.
 And it’s not random.
 We have a choice about which one it is.

 What makes each human unique is our personal lived experience.
 Machine beings don’t have that offering.
-But unfortunately, that also means that if you’re human, you’re likely driving around with some sort of trauma in your passenger seat.
+But unfortunately, that also means that if you’re human, you’re likely carrying some sort of trauma story.
 Somehow it’s a part of our divine design: this glitch where a particularly intense story gets stuck on repeat.
 An experience that leaves such a strong impression, that when the recall button gets pressed, it reliably generates suffering.
 A mechanism as painful as it is predictable.

 Why would humans come with this annoying feature built-in?
 If everything is a resource, then what is the value or the benefit of this mechanism?

-Without the space of awareness, when a trauma response gets triggered, it just inverts our capacity.
+Without the space of awareness, when a trauma response is triggered, it inverts our capacity.
 Like a storm that casts a ship captain out to sea.
 Consciousness overboard!
 A vessel for creation can flip into a vessel for destruction, instantaneously.
-Unattended by presence, the vessel can easily be hijacked by any wayward energy.
-And most of the time, entities out looking for a vacant ship to board are of a destructive variety.
+Unattended by presence, our vessels are easily hijacked by any wayward energy.
+And most of the entities out looking for a vacant ship to board are of a destructive variety.

 On the other hand, when held skillfully, triggers hold a lot of potential value.
 The emotional response they spark can be turned into initiation energy.
 The energetic charge they bring can power-up our commitments.
 The spotlight they shine can reveal hidden distortions in relating dynamics.
 And the content they stir up can be brewed to enrich trust and intimacy.

 Triggers point to many treasures.
 But it’s not easy to achieve this alchemy.
 Our triggers need to be held in a field of mutual trust and respect.
-With remembrance that when one person is triggered, the other one mirrors this.
-Our reactions are ours to own; we need to take self-responsibility.
+With the remembrance that when one person is triggered, the other one mirrors this.
+Our reactions are ours to own; we need to take self-responsibility for them.
 But the shared field where triggers get escalated is always co-created.

-To find the treasures that triggers point to, we have to see how we are the ones dumping garbage.
-When we pause in presence, we can compost our shit into nutrients.
-But for that to happen, vulnerability has to rank higher than righteousness.
+To find the treasures that triggers point to, we have to see how we are dumping garbage.
+Only when we pause in presence, can we compost our shit into nutrients.
+But for that to happen, vulnerability has to be held higher than righteousness.
 Curiosity has to be elevated above defensiveness.
 That is how we create a nutrient dense ecosystem for humans to grow in.

 This Scorpio season, what is composting for me is my core wound around not being seen.
 The little one that hungers for recognition.
 The little one that still waits for someone to say “good job” to her.
 How ironic it is for me to miss this, when I’m the one that puts all the restrictions around the ways I have to show up.
 Not like this.
 Only like that.
 Not on this platform.
 Post only on this one.
 But you know, not too much.